RayMT0/valogram/README.md

 # Social Media App Project

 This project uses React JS, Typescript, and Vite to develop.
 Appwrite is also used as the backend of the project.
-The app is built to be a social platform for valorant players where they can share and see posts or clips of their valorant game experience.
+The app is built to be a social platform for valorant players where they can share and see posts or clips of the valorant game experience.

 ## Features